Waste Management Program

 Missouri homes, businesses and industry generate millions of tons of solid waste annually.
 While landfill disposal continues to be an option, new disposal facilities face strong public examination and are costly to site, build and operate.
 The department is constantly seeking alternatives to landfill disposal that are both environmentally protective and cost-effective for the consumer.
 Solid waste management permitting, monitoring and enforcement efforts can prevent illegal dumping and other factors that may cause long-term social, economic and environmental problems.

-This home page will help you find how to do proper solid waste management with the services we can provide.
+This home page will help you find how to properly manage solid waste with the services we can provide.
 Please let us know if you have any questions regarding solid waste management issues in Missouri.

-Bridgeton Sanitary Landfill – This inactive sanitary landfill is experiencing a subsurface smoldering event with associated odors.
-Information provided includes responses to regulatory requests including a recent air monitoring report and a schedule of planned construction activities by the facility owner to address the subsurface smoldering event and odor concerns.
+Bridgeton Sanitary Landfill – This inactive, sanitary landfill is experiencing a subsurface smoldering event.
+Information provided includes responses to regulatory requests including reports, monitoring data and work plans for corrective actions taken or pending by the facility owner to address the subsurface smoldering event and odor concerns.

 Construction and Demolition Waste - As Missouri communities continue to grow, older buildings are being renovated or demolished to make room for newer, more modern buildings.
 Properly managing the waste during the demolition will prevent threats to human health and the environment.

-Household Hazardous Waste - Almost all Missourians use household hazardous products that eventually have the potential to become Household Hazardous Waste, or HHW.
-Ordinary products such as paint thinner, pesticides, gasoline and motor oil can be dangerous if handled improperly.
-When these products are not used up completely or are no longer wanted by the consumers, and need to be discarded, they become a HHW.
+Household Hazardous Waste - Almost all Missourians use household hazardous products, which eventually have the potential to become household hazardous waste.
+Ordinary products, such as paint thinner, pesticides, gasoline and motor oil, can be dangerous if handled improperly.
+When these products are not used up completely or are no longer wanted by the consumers, and need to be discarded, they become a household hazardous waste.

 Electronic Recycling - A list of e-cycling businesses that recycle or dispose electronic equipment in Missouri.

-Statewide Recycling Information - Reduce, reuse and recycle, the three R’s for waste management, are effective measures that serve as alternatives to disposing waste in landfills.
-Today, we have several options available for handling the solid waste that we produce.
-The DNR promotes an integrated approach to solid waste management, using a combination of alternatives.
+Statewide Recycling Information - Reduce, reuse and recycle, the three R’s for waste management, are effective measures serving as alternatives to disposing waste in landfills.
+Today, we have several options available for handling the solid waste we produce.
+The department promotes an integrated approach to solid waste management, using a combination of alternatives.